Understanding Lab Tests II: Viral Load, Resistance, and Tropism

 Viral Load Test

 Viral load is the amount (number of copies) of HIV in your bloodstream.
 There are several different types of lab tests that measure viral load.
-All these tests are accurate, but each has a different way to measure the amount of virus.
+All these tests are accurate, but each has a different way of measuring the amount of virus.
 It is best to stick with the same kind of test and not switch among them or it will be more difficult to compare results over time.

 Being undetectable is a great result because it means your virus is under control.